whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/blind-mortise-tenon-joint-fusion-360.md

 ## Conclusion

 In this tutorial, you learned how to model a blind tenon joint in Fusion 360.
 This is a great joint for use on CNC machines because it is strong and easy to make.
-With a little practice, you will be able to model blind tenon joints in no time!Blind mortise and tenon joints are a strong way to join plywood when making cabinets.
-This Fusion 360 tutorial shows how to design and 3d model blind mortise and tenon joints for fabrication on a CNC router.
+With a little practice, you will be able to model blind tenon joints in no time.